orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ## About Me

 Hello!
 This is Orchid Chetia Phukan.
 I am currently a Ph.D.
 Scholar at <a href="https://iiitd.ac.in/">IIIT-Delhi, India</a>.
-My research interests include Behavioral Signal Processing, Paralinguistic Speech Processing, and Speech Forensics.
+My research interests include Speech Processing, Behavioral Signal Processing, Speech/Audio Forensics, and Multimedia Forensics.
+My thesis revolves around "Adapting Foundation Models for Behavioral and Forensic Analysis."

 ---